 Our Intellectual Disabilities and Developmental Disabilities Services (or ID/DD) division provides both residential services and Medicaid assistance to adults with intellectual and developmental disabilities.

-Edwin Gould operates nine New York City residential sites, each certified by the NYS Office for People with Developmental Disabilities (OPWDD).
-Our tenth site is scheduled to open in 2016.
+Edwin Gould operates ten New York City residential sites, each certified by the NYS Office for People with Developmental Disabilities (OPWDD).

 We are proud of our person-centered care model and our ability to work with individuals with varying behavioral presentations and diagnoses, including those who may have turned down by other programs.